apache/doris/docs/en/administrator-guide/config/be_config.md

   ```
 * Default: 0

-### `untracked_mem_limit`
+### `mem_tracker_consume_min_size_mbytes`

 * Type: int32
-* Description: The maximum buffer length allowed when TCMalloc Hook consumes/releases MemTracker, that is, the minimum batch of consume/release.
+* Description: The minimum length of TCMalloc Hook when consume/release MemTracker.
+Consume size smaller than this value will continue to accumulate to avoid frequent calls to consume/release of MemTracker.
 Increasing this value will increase the frequency of consume/release.
 * Default: 4M

 ### `max_segment_num_per_rowset`